Janison: Standoffs loom as midterms near

 Gridlock is commonly viewed as two-party paralysis.
 But in its current form, internal GOP divisions are stalling any amnesty proposed for immigrants brought here illegally as children.

-President Donald Trump proposed a legislative version of predecessor Barack Obama’s so-called Dreamer program, which was imposed by executive order.
+President Donald Trump proposed a legislative version of the administrative program implemented during his predecessor Barack Obama’s administration.

-On Thursday, enough Republicans were on the verge of siding with Democrats to successfully petition for a vote on Dreamer-related bills.
-House Speaker Paul Ryan (R-Wisc.) was trying to head off such a move.
+On Thursday, enough Republicans were on the verge of siding with Democrats to successfully petition for a vote on Deferred Action for Childhood Arrivals and DREAM Act-related bills.
+House Speaker Paul Ryan (R-Wis.) was trying to head off such a move.

 Ryan reported “a lot of consensus” after meeting with GOP conference members.
 But with hard-liners proposing their own immigration legislation, no concrete progress was reported.